-During the three months ended March 31, 2012, the Company paid approximately \$1.7 million for contingent consideration related to certain priorperiod acquisitions, all of which was accrued as of December 31, 2011.
-The Company expects that the \$24.6 million of goodwill recorded during the three months ended March 31, 2012 will be deductible for tax purposes.
+During the three months ended March 31, 2013, the Company paid approximately \$1.7 million for contingent consideration related to certain priorperiod acquisitions, all of which was accrued as of December 31, 2012.
+In connection with a prior-period acquisition, the Company also recorded other assets of approximately \$0.5 million during the three months ended March 31, 2013.